brablc/swarm-health-alerter/README.md

 At the moment there is only integration - with [Zenduty.com](https://www.zenduty.com/pricing/).
 The Free plan supports creation of events via [API](https://apidocs.zenduty.com/?ref=zenduty.com#tag/Events).
 Events can be used to create and resolve incidents.
 Incidents are pushed to a mobile app with critical alert support.
 Perfect 😍!
 In your account navigate to **Setup** > **Step 4 Configure Integrations** and add **Zenduty API**.
 Copy the integration key and use in `ZENDUTY_API_KEY`.

 You can add another integration without rebuilding the image (I would recommend using a swarm config and mounting it to the integrations directory and changing `ALERT_SCRIPT` variable acordingly).
 Or just ask me for help.

+## Alerting for any service

+You can utilize swarm service healthchecks to create/resolve incidents for any other service based on their condition (even when they do not fail).

+See example of [Django management command for Celery monitoring ](https://gist.github.com/brablc/b5a585341af60dc2d2cc417b3d0b5a4e) - this script listens to celery workers' events (add `--events` to Celery worker command) and when it finds that some Celery task is failing consistently, its healthckeck would start failing too and this would be cought and reported by `swarm-health-alerter`.